Disco 2000 (anthology): "Crunch" by Neal Stephenson

-Dali's Clocks - Robert Anton Wilson
+"Dali's Clocks" by Robert Anton Wilson

 Multiple parallel worlds collide after a Discordian named Simon the Walking Glitch organises an anti-millennium party for people who don't like the Christian calendar.
 Members of three alternate timelines - a giant superintelligent red ant, a giant superintelligent black ant, and a normal-sized fairly intelligent human named Abdel - converge on Simon's reality.
 The tangled timelines unweave after the red ants devour all of the world's Christians, which in turn leads to a substantial uptick in world peace.

-Fire at the Ativan Factory - Douglas Coupland
+"Fire at the Ativan Factory" by Douglas Coupland

 Wyatt, an unhappily married special effects guru, is working through the New Year's Eve celebrations, musing on his inability to impregnate his wife and his addiction to Ativan when he snaps and decides he wants to flush not just the drug, but the whole of the 20th century, out of his system.
 He goes home and handcuffs himself to a railing on his balcony, throws away all his means of escape, and begins a truly terrible comedown as the millennium ends.

-Album
+Tie-in album

 A companion album, also entitled Disco 2000 and released in 1998, features, according to the book's afterword, "futuristic music for the end of the millennium, especially recorded as a companion to this book."
 The album includes contributions from, among others, two of the writers featured in the book, Bill Drummond and Grant Morrison.